 Agnitus: Empowering Parents and Teachers through Insightful Learning Tools

-Role: Product & Graphic Designer
+Role: UI/UX & Graphic Designer

 Duration: 2 Years